josh384331/SCRAM/README.md

 To use this code, follow these steps:

 1. Install the required dependencies: `numpy`, `time`, `json`, `csv`, `matplotlib`, and `scipy`.
+2. Clone the repository to a empty directory
-2. Create a JSON input file specifying the desired parameters for the simulation.
+3. Create a JSON input file specifying the desired parameters for the simulation.
 See the example `SCRAM_Input.json` file for reference.
+4. Import the runTrajectory function from the SCRAM.py file to your script
-3. Run the code by executing the `runTrajectory(inputFileName)` function, passing the name of the input file as an argument.
+5. Run the code by executing the `runTrajectory(inputFileName)` function, passing the name of the input file as an argument.

 ## Input Parameters
 The input parameters for the simulation are specified in a JSON file.
 Here are the key parameters: